KomodoPlatform/dPoW/README.md

 docker compose logs -f -n 33   # Check the logs to confirm the chains are operational
 ```

-Once these chains are running, you will need to [import the private key](https://komodoplatform.com/en/docs/smart-chains/api/wallet/#importprivkey) you generated in step 1 into the wallets for these chains.
+Once these chains are running, you will need to [import the private key](https://komodoplatform.com/en/docs/smart-chains/api/wallet/#importprivkey) you were assigned into the wallets for these chains.

 ```
 doc-cli importprivkey YOUR_PRIVATE_KEY